kanchihari/interior-design/README.md

 ### Home page

-The Home page contains of a video which runs in the background showing a interior desing of bedroom which plays in loop with out sound and contains of the h1 header(Interiordesign) with a paragraph which explains the main moto of the web page.
+The Home page contains of a video which runs in the background showing a interior desing of bedroom which plays on click and contains of the h1 header(Interiordesign) with a paragraph which explains the main moto of the web page.

 ![Home-page](./assets/images/home-page.png)